-- 1. In standby mode, enter the number you wish to store (such as your bank's teleservice number). - 2.
-Press the left soft key ((i)) Option.
+- 1. In standby mode, enter the number you want to save as a contact (such as your bank's teleservice number). - 2.
+Press the left soft key ( Option.
 The following pause menu options appear in the display.

 P pause T pause